tokuhirom/UnQLite/README.md

 If you want to know more information about Unqlite, see [http://unqlite.org/](http://unqlite.org/).

-Current version of Unqlite.pm supports only some `kv_*` methods.
+This version of Unqlite.pm does not provides document store feature.
 Patches welcome.

+__You can use Unqlite.pm as DBM__.

 # METHODS